 Gene D. Block, Chancellor, Chase Child Life Program, Mattel Children's Hospital UCLA

 Since its inception, the Peterson Family Foundation has granted more than $4 million to the programs it supports.
 At Peterson Family Foundation, we don’t take the decision to support a program or institutions lightly.
 We carefully research, interview and vet each organization, music therapist, physician and scientist before endorsing them.

 Since we started our UCSF Benioff Children’s Hospital Program in October of 2013 we have become leading philanthropists and advocates for the field of music therapy.
-Along with UCSF Benioff, we now have funded and created music therapy programs at UCLA Mattel Children's Hospital and Lucile Packard Children's Hospital Stanford.
-We have now provided music therapy to over 3,300 children.
+Along with UCSF Benioff, we now have funded and created music therapy programs at UCLA Mattel Children's Hospital, Lucile Packard Children's Hospital Stanford, and the Great Ormond Street Children's Hospital.
+We have now provided music therapy to over 3,500 children.

 We’ve chosen to support the following programs and physicians because:

 - They’re devoted to the basic scientific, clinical and translational research that will improve the lives and outcomes of our community and larger human family

 - They’re committed to the care, treatment and quality of life for people

 - They’re passionate about both patient care and scientific advancement